Mixed Berry Oatmeal Bake

 5 from 4 votes

-Bursting with your favorite fresh berries, this Mixed Berry Baked Oatmeal is an easy and healthy breakfast that you can assemble in minutes.
+Bursting with your favorite fresh berries, this Mixed Berry Baked Oatmeal is a sweet and simple breakfast that you can assemble in minutes.
 It smells so heavenly as it bakes that you’ll want to enjoy it right away.
-But it’s perfect to bake ahead so you can meal prep for busy mornings or prepare in advance for a weekend or holiday brunch.
+But it’s perfect to make ahead so you can meal prep for busy mornings or prepare in advance for a weekend or holiday brunch.

 With only a handful of ingredients and a few minutes of work, you can have breakfast for the week or brunch for a crowd.
 Sweet and bursting with berries, but packed with whole grain oats and naturally gluten free, you can’t go wrong with this make-ahead baked oatmeal.
 And you probably have most of the ingredients you need in your refrigerator and pantry.